mongodb-developer/mongodb-codeigniter/README.md

 # Reading Journal: MongoDB & CodeIgniter CRUD Tutorial

 This is a 'Reading Journal' web application built with MongoDB and CodeIgniter.
+You can also follow the step-by-step [tutorial](https://www.mongodb.com/compatibility/mongodb-and-codeigniter) for building this application.

 ![Demonstration of the Reading Journal Application](demo.gif)